monykappa/AceldaAppUI/README.md

-This project is mainly focused on only designing the UI of ACLEDA mobile app.
+This project is mainly focused on designing the interface of the ACLEDA Mobile App.